HoferSimon/Tutorial/Web-Development/HTML/html.md

 ## HTML Elements

 > An HTML element is a piece of HTML that is used to create a web page.
+A HTML element consists of a tag and some content.

+For Example:

+<h1>content</h1>

 ## HTML Attributes